Income and expenditure in academies in England: 2011 to 2012

 We are publishing, for the second time, academies’ income and expenditure data.
 However, this is the first statistical first release (SFR) to cover data on the income and expenditure of academies in England.
 It has been produced in response to the Department for Education’s commitment to publish academy trusts’ financial data in a form that is comparable with the publication of local authority (LA) maintained schools data - consistent financial reporting (CFR).

 Alongside this SFR, the academic year 2011 to 2012 data has also been published in Excel format, as was done last year, but now with improved benchmarking capability to make it possible for academies to benchmark themselves against each other.
 We are also publishing the raw data file so that people can carry out further analysis themselves.
 Topline attainment indicators from the 2012 performance tables have been included in these tables.
-They are: the percentage of pupils achieving level 4 or above in both English and mathematics at key stage 2 and the percentage of pupils achieving 5+ A*-C GCSEs (or equivalent), including English and maths GCSEs.
+They are: the percentage of pupils achieving level 4 or above in both English and mathematics at key stage 2 and the percentage of pupils achieving 5+ A* to C GCSEs (or equivalent), including English and maths GCSEs.

 The SFR presents information on the income and expenditure in academies in England, using data from the benchmarking section of the academic year 2011 to 2012 accounts returns, completed by each academy trust for the period ending 31 August 2012 (generally the academic year September 2011 to August 2012).
 Included in the publication, for the first time, will be information on the income and expenditure of the first free schools that opened in September 2011.